- Female lions have an average lifespan of about 15-16 years in the wild, while males typically live 8-10 years.

 - The Types of Lions: Every Lion Species and Lower Classification.
-Read on how lions are classified into different species and how they differ.
+Read about how lions are classified into different species and how they differ.

 - How Many Lions Are Left In The World?
 Are lions an endangered species?
 Read on to find out the dwindling numbers of lions in the world.